Calculating Accurate Mobile Impressions (S1-E000-01)

-For so many experiential marketers, the challenge of collecting impression data in a clean, consistent manner is almost impossible.
-How do you get multiple teams to gather something as abstract as “onsite impressions” in a reliable manner?
+Collecting impression data cleanly and consistently for many experiential marketers is almost impossible.
+How can multiple teams gather something as abstract as “onsite impressions” reliably?
 Calculating accurate mobile impressions is key.

 This is Part 1 in a 4-part series detailing the contents of Podcast OOO – Pilot: Defining the Dollar Value of Impressions.
 (Go to Part 1 | Part 2 | Part 3 | Part 4)